-1.1 Delta-Simons Environmental Consultants Ltd are committed to safeguarding the privacy of our website and visitors.
+1.1 Delta-Simons Ltd are committed to safeguarding the privacy of our website and visitors.

 1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.
 This policy applies to all of our websites.

-1.4 In this policy, "we", "us" and "our" refer to the Delta-Simons Environmental Consultants.
-For more information about Delta-Simons Environmental Consultants and how to contact us, see Section 14.
+1.4 In this policy, "we", "us" and "our" refer to the Delta-Simons Ltd. For more information about Delta-Simons and how to contact us, see Section 14.

 2. How we use your personal data